shashankprasanna/aws-dl1-workshop-2022/content/2_launch_dl1_instance/launch_jupyter_dl1.md

 localhost:8888/lab
 ```
 ### You should see Jupyter lab client on your browser, with the server running on DL1 instance

+{{% notice tip %}}
+Use the discord chatroom if you have trouble setting up Jupyter Lab.
+One of the TAs will assist you.
+{{% /notice %}}

 ![](/images/setup/setup25.jpg)